crystal-project-inc/ruby_sdk/README.md

 end
 ```

 We try and store your request for a few days after the request has been started.
-Your Request ID should work when you try to pull information from it - for that period of time.
+Your Request ID should work when you try to pull information from it for at least that period of time!

 ## Contributing